How To Price My Rental Home Competitively?

 CEO of Stratafolio, CEO of AssetRover

-Onerent’s market analysis tool will search nearby listings for you.
-We’ll compile this data and generate key summary stats like the median rate and a recommended rental range based on current similar properties nearby.
+Onerent’s market analysis tool will search nearby listings for you for free.
+We’ll compile this data and generate key summary stats such as the median rate and a recommended rental range based on current similar properties nearby.